No Court Reporter Means No Meaningful Appellate Review

 Establishing a proper record is a very technical process and to do it right you will need the help of an attorney.
 As you can see from the Obrecht case, without a proper record, you cannot have meaning full appellate review.
 However, a “record” is not just the court reporter.
 Your attorney can make sure things get into the “record” by filing documents (motions, requests, declarations, etc.) with the court and making sure the court’s rulings and findings are in the court’s orders (whether the minutes or the formal orders).

 The Law Offices of H. William Edgar has extensive trial experience and can protect your rights whether it just a Request for Order hearing or mutli-day trial.
-We have experience in Family law appeals and writs.
-Contact the Family law attorneys at the Law Offices of H. William Edgar for a free initial consultation.
-We have offices located in Riverside, Temecula and Anaheim.
+We have experience in family law appeals and writs.
+Contact the attorneys at the Law Offices of H. William Edgar for a free initial consultation.
+We have offices located in Riverside, Temecula, Anaheim, and Palm Desert.